-Article 2 (General Limitation Period)
+Article 2 (Limitation periods)

-The general limitation period is three years beginning on the day after the day the obligee knows or ought to know the facts as a result of which the right has become due.
+- (1) The general limitation period is three years beginning on the day after the day the obligee knows or ought to know the facts as a result of which the obligee's right [could have been exercised or the obligor's performance could have been required], can be exercised or the obligor's performance can be required. - (2) In any event, the maximum limitation period is ten years beginning on the day after the day the right [could have been exercised or the obligor's performance could have been required], can be exercised or the obligor's performance can be required.

-Article 3 (Maximum Limitation Period)

-The maximum limitation period is ten years beginning on the day after the day the right became due.

-I. General remarks to Arts.
-2 and 3
+I. General consideration

+1. No common solution

-1. Although periods of limitation or prescription of rights and actions are common to all legal systems, comparative law analysis does not offer much help in calibrating the length of the period of time, the lapse of which should limit or prescribe actions and rights.
-Numerous monographs and treatises have collected respective statutes and provisions, and even if the field is narrowed down to limitation and prescription periods for rights and actions based on contract or failed contracts, still a wide variety in prerequisites and lengths of periods can be reported, ranging from 6 months or 1 year in some countries for claims arising from breach of warranties in a number of states to 2, 3, 4, 5, 6 or 8 up to 10, 15, 20 or even 30 years in some countries for different claims respectively.
-On the level of international unification of law, only the UN-Convention on the Limitation Period in the International Sale of Goods of 1974 (as amended in 1980) offers some guidance, but did obviously not contain a very convincing model, for the number of ratifying states so far is rather small (up to date: 25).
-Some authority might be conceded, however, to the draft of the Principles of European Contract Law, chapter 17, and its general limitation period of three years (Art.
-17: 102).
+Although periods of limitation or prescription of rights and actions are common to all legal systems, they differ in regard to the length of the period of time ranging from 6 months or 1 year for claims arising from breach of warranties in a number of states to 2, 3, 4, 5, 6 or 8 up to 10, 15, 20 or even 30 years in some countries for different claims respectively.
+On the level of international unification of law, only the UN-Convention on the Limitation Period in the International Sale of Goods of 1974 (as amended in 1980) offers some guidance, but is restricted to international sales.